Takk8IS/vercel-mcp-server-for-zed/README.md

 - **Twitter**: [Takk](https://twitter.com/takk8is/)
 - **Medium**: [Takk](https://takk8is.medium.com/)

-Enjoy coding with the power of Vercel MCP in your Zed editor.
+Enjoy coding with the power of AWS MCP in your Zed editor.